mark-hahn/atom-feature-wiki/readme.md

 This repository exists to host a wiki for Atom editor users and developers.
 The wiki follows ideas from their conception to realization.
 Users can add ideas and developers can report on packages they are developing to implement those ideas.
 The wiki is public so anyone can edit it.

+This wiki is **not** a place for users to find existing packages.
+The Atom editor already provides the definitive list of packages.
+This wiki should only be consulted when one is unable to find a feature they want.

 What is in it?
 ---